Kensington Investment Counsel LLC Sells 1,322 Shares of Hyatt Hotels Co. (NYSE:H)

-Kensington Investment Counsel LLC lowered its position in Hyatt Hotels Co.
-(NYSE:H – Get Rating) by 9.1% in the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 13,255 shares of the company’s stock after selling 1,322 shares during the period.
-Kensington Investment Counsel LLC’s holdings in Hyatt Hotels were worth $1,265,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Kensington Investment Counsel LLC cut its stake in Hyatt Hotels Co.
+(NYSE:H – Get Rating) by 9.1% in the first quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 13,255 shares of the company’s stock after selling 1,322 shares during the quarter.
+Kensington Investment Counsel LLC’s holdings in Hyatt Hotels were worth $1,265,000 as of its most recent filing with the Securities & Exchange Commission.

-Other large investors have also modified their holdings of the company.
-Wexford Capital LP purchased a new stake in Hyatt Hotels in the first quarter worth $205,000.
-Renaissance Technologies LLC purchased a new position in Hyatt Hotels in the 1st quarter worth about $2,577,000.
-Sculptor Capital LP lifted its holdings in Hyatt Hotels by 136.3% during the 1st quarter.
-Sculptor Capital LP now owns 1,449,124 shares of the company’s stock valued at $138,319,000 after buying an additional 835,982 shares in the last quarter.
-Verition Fund Management LLC purchased a new stake in Hyatt Hotels in the 1st quarter valued at about $993,000.
-Finally, Charles Schwab Investment Management Inc. grew its stake in Hyatt Hotels by 3.1% in the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 446,634 shares of the company’s stock worth $42,632,000 after acquiring an additional 13,291 shares in the last quarter.
+Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
+Wexford Capital LP purchased a new stake in Hyatt Hotels during the 1st quarter valued at $205,000.
+Renaissance Technologies LLC purchased a new stake in Hyatt Hotels during the 1st quarter valued at $2,577,000.
+Sculptor Capital LP raised its stake in Hyatt Hotels by 136.3% during the 1st quarter.
+Sculptor Capital LP now owns 1,449,124 shares of the company’s stock valued at $138,319,000 after buying an additional 835,982 shares during the last quarter.
+Verition Fund Management LLC purchased a new stake in Hyatt Hotels during the 1st quarter valued at $993,000.
+Finally, Charles Schwab Investment Management Inc. increased its stake in shares of Hyatt Hotels by 3.1% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 446,634 shares of the company’s stock worth $42,632,000 after purchasing an additional 13,291 shares in the last quarter.
 Hedge funds and other institutional investors own 46.21% of the company’s stock.

 Hyatt Hotels Stock Performance